IgniteUI/help-topics/topics/02_Controls/igGrid/07_igGrid_Styling_and_Theming.md

 ## Using ThemeRoller

 The ThemeRoller is a tool provided by jQuery UI which facilitates the creation of custom themes that are compatible with jQuery UI widgets.
 Many pre-built themes that can be downloaded and incorporated into your website.
-The Ignite UI widgets support the use of ThemeRoller themes.
+The %%ProductName%% widgets support the use of ThemeRoller themes.

 In addition to incorporating individual themes, the [jQuery UI Theme Switcher widget](http://docs.jquery.com/UI/Theming/ThemeSwitcher) is available to change pre-built jQuery UI themes dynamically in the browser.
 For more information on ThemeRoller and the Theme Switcher widget, see the [**External References**](#external-references) below.